 The terms sexually transmitted infections (STIs) and sexually transmitted diseases (STDs) have been used synonymously over the years though they could be classified separately.
 The distinction between the two is rather simple.
 An STI is an infection that is transmitted through sexual contact, whereas an STD is a disease that resulted from the infection.
 The infection is often the first phase of a disease.
-STIs are caused by bacteria, viruses or even parasites that enter the body and start multiplying disrupting normal body structures and functions.
+STIs are caused by bacteria, viruses, or even parasites that enter the body and start multiplying disrupting normal body structures and functions.

-How are STIs transmitted?
+How Are STIs Transmitted?

 Sexually transmitted infections are spread through contact with infected body fluids such as blood, vaginal fluids, and semen.
 Exposure to infected fluids most often happens during sexual intercourse but can also occur through oral and anal sex.
-Although most STIs can only be spread through this type of direct sexual contact, pubic lice and other forms of parasitic infections can also be passed during close personal contact with an infected person or with infested clothes, sheets or towels.
+Although most STIs can only be spread through this type of direct sexual contact, pubic lice and other forms of parasitic infections can also be passed during close personal contact with an infected person or with infected clothes, sheets, or towels.

 Unfortunately, many sexually transmitted infections have no signs until it is in an advanced stage.
 If STI symptoms are present, they may mimic other illnesses such as the flu or a yeast infection.
 Symptoms that can alert men to a possible STI include the following: